Income Continuation Insurance (ICI)

 You may obtain coverage by completing an application form and

-returning it to your payroll/personnel office within 30 days after
+returning it to your payroll/personnel office within 30 days after becoming eligible for coverage.

 State employees also have additional opportunities to enter the